Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 }
 ```

-You go ahead to deploy the Service Contract, using the same steps used in deploying the 'Gymnaseum' Contract.
+You go ahead to deploy the Service Contract, using the same steps used in deploying the 'Gymnasium' Contract.

 After successfully building our both contracts using Remix IDE, next steps would be to move the codes to our project directory on our local device, to continue building.

 We would begin by creating a "contract" folder in our project directory.
-In this folder we will create our first contract file which we would name `Gymnaseum.sol`, then we copy and paste all our `gymnaseum.sol` contract codes from Remix IDE.
+In this folder we will create our first contract file which we would name `Gymnasium.sol`, then we copy and paste all our `gymnasium.sol` contract codes from Remix IDE.

 Other files we would have in our "contract" folder includes:

-`gymnaseum.abi.json` file.
+`gymnasium.abi.json` file.
 This would be used to store the abi for your contract.
 `erc20.abi.json` file.
 This would store the abi for the IERC20 interface.

 Note: To interact with a smart contract that is deployed in bytecode, an interface known as the ABI (Application Binary Interface) is required for the contractKit to interpret the bytecode. ([Learn about ABIs](https://docs.soliditylang.org/en/develop/abi-spec.html))

 The ABI allows for the execution of functions and the reading of data.
 When using Remix to compile a contract, the ABI is also generated in the form of a JSON file.

-Next we would create another file for our "GymnaseumService Contract" which we would name `GymnaseumService.sol`.
+Next we would create another file for our "GymnaseumService Contract" which we would name `GymnasiumService.sol`.

 Hence, in our contract folder, we would have the following files:
-1. Gymnaseum.sol
+1. Gymnasium.sol
-2. GymnaseumService.sol
+2. GymnasiumService.sol
-3. gymnaseum.abi.json
+3. gymnasium.abi.json
-4. gymnaseumService.abi.json
+4. gymnasiumService.abi.json

 This concludes our Contract Section of this tutorial, you can find all contract files here: [https://github.com/Favour-dgreat/gymnaseum-tutorial/tree/tutorial1/contract]

-## Frontend Development
+## Frontend Development:

 In the next step of this tutorial, we will build the Frontend interface to interact with our SmartContracts using HTML.